colinleroy/a2tools/README.md

 _"I should do it with the Apple //c!"_

-One thing led to another and there are now quite a few tools
+One thing led to another and there are now quite a few things
 here:
-- an HomeAssistant frontend to control switches, heating, and view sensors' graphs.
+- a full featured Mastodon client
+- a media player (mp3, video, webradios, ...)
+- a Peertube and Youtube client
 - an FTP client
 - a Telnet client
-- a Mastodon client
+- an HomeAssistant frontend to control switches, heating, and view sensors' graphs.

 ## Building the Apple II programs